AES-256 Encrypted PTT

 Hardware Lock Reset

 Device binding can be reset by an administrator via the web portal.
-Resetting hardware lock clears the stored public key — the next connection from any device with the credentials will be accepted as a new TOFU registration.
+Resetting hardware lock clears the stored public key — the next connection from any device with the credentials is registered fresh on first use.

 Comparison